-Azerbaijan actively contributes to CEPC and Planning Groups (civil protection; transport; public health, food and water; industrial resources and communications) meetings in EAPC format.
+Azerbaijan actively contributes to CEP Committee and Planning Groups (civil protection; transport; public health, food and water; industrial resources and communications) meetings in EAPC format.
 This format provides a useful forum for exchange of views, building mutual understanding and developing tools and guidelines relevant to national practice.
-2010 NATO CEPC plenary meeting and Transport Group 2014 Inland Surface Transport seminar were hosted by Azerbaijan.
+2010 NATO CEP Committee plenary meeting and Transport Group 2014 Inland Surface Transport seminar were hosted by Azerbaijan.

 Euro-Atlantic Disaster Response Coordination Centre (EADRCC) is an important partnership tool within NATO CEP.
 Created within the framework of the Partnership for Peace programme, the Centre coordinates responses among NATO and Partner countries to natural and man-made disasters in the Euro-Atlantic area.
 The representatives of the Ministry of Emergency Situations of Azerbaijan have been serving in this Centre since 2009 as a Voluntary National Contribution of Azerbaijan to NATO.

 A more practical dimension for partners is an opportunity to participate in CEP-related exercises.
 In this context, Azerbaijan is interested in field exercises and “table-top” exercises conducted under the auspices of EADRCC.
-Azerbaijani teams participated in “UUSIMAA-2008”, “Jetisu-2009”, “CODRII-2011”, “Georgia-NATO 2012” and “Ukraine-2015” conducted respectively in Finland, Kazakhstan, Moldova, Georgia and Ukraine.
+Azerbaijani teams participated in “UUSIMAA-2008”, “Jetisu-2009”, “CODRII-2011”, “Georgia-NATO 2012”, “Ukraine-2015”, “CRNA-GORA-2016”, “Bosnia-Herzegovina-2017” and “SRBIJA-2018” conducted respectively in Finland, Kazakhstan, Moldova, Georgia, Ukraine, Montenegro, Bosnia and Herzegovina and Serbia.
 These exercises enhance practical skills and provide opportunity for live exchange of experiences.

 Additionally, NATO ASTs on communications and maritime visited Azerbaijan in 2010 and 2012 respectively.
 The recommendations have been provided on capacity development as well as efficiency enhancement of Ministry of Communications and High Technologies and State Maritime Administration.